gdm413229/swwmgz_m/Roadmap.md

 *Swimming in Jizz*:
  - This is where I make all the stuff before beta.
- - It's been over six months already, still a shorter dev time than my previous projects.
+ - It's been over nine months already, still a shorter dev time than my previous projects.

 *Icarus pls play*:
  - Beta release.
  - Finetuning the basics, rebalances, etc.
  - See if I can add those damn swimming anims.
  - Beg more artists for intermission fanart.
- - Stuff to maybe add during this stage: Explodium Guns akimbo, Quick grenade, Mag refill system.
+ - Stuff to maybe add during this stage: Explodium Guns akimbo, Quick grenade.
+ - Collectables.
+Froggy Chair was only the beginning.

 *Cutie Robutt Adventures*:
  - Going Gold™.
  - Think about the future.
 There are lots of things I could do now (see FuturePlans.md).
- - Collectables.
-Froggy Chair was only the beginning.
  - Maybe try to do the fancy titlemap now, mod trailer, etc.

 *Extra Funtimes*: